Skip to content

 Pesticides

-Pesticides are understood to be Pesticideschemicals and microorganisms used to kill or inhibit organisms and viruses that are considered annoying or harmful.
-They are mainly used in intensive agriculture and are a major driver of species extinction.
+Pesticides are understood to be Pesticideschemicals and microorganisms to kill or inhibit living organisms and viruses that are regarded as nuisances or harmful.
+They are used primarily in intensive agriculture and are a major driver of species extinction.

 Planetary boundaries

-The Planetary boundaries are a concept of nine central, natural systems and processes that can be used to make statements about the health of the earth. and the livelihoods of mankind.
+The Planetary boundaries are a Concept of nine central, natural systems and processes, with the help of which statements about the health of the earth can be made. and the livelihoods of humankind.

 Plastic

-The term Plastic denotes Plasticswhich consist mainly of macromolecules, are man-made and do not occur in their natural form.
-Plastic is characterized above all by its high flexibility, but also has health and ecological disadvantages.
+The term Plastic denotes Plasticswhich consist mainly of macromolecules, are man-made and do not occur in nature in their form.
+Plastic is characterized primarily by its high flexibility, but also brings health and ecological disadvantages.

 Related articles: